DesyncTheThird/corne-keymap/readme.md

 ### Control Overlay
 ![Control](images/control.png?raw=true)
 Control key overrides with QWERTY-esque layout for easier left-hand only use.
-(I usually don't remember which *letter* does what command, only which key *position*, particularly for graphical and editing software)
+(I usually don't remember which *letter* does what command, only which key *position*, particularly for graphical and editing software.)

 Overrides activate only from left hand control key on a base layer; home row mods are unaffected, so intentional letter controls can be used in two-hand usage.